 Best for Excellent Credit (720 to 850): FreedomPlus

-Best for Good Credit (680 to 719): Lending Club
+Best for Good Credit (680 to 719): LendingClub

-What we like about Lending Club is that the company is available in almost every state—with the exception of Iowa—and offers a wide range of rates and terms.
-You may be able to pay off your creditors directly when you get a loan through Lending Club.
+What we like about LendingClub for debt consolidation purposes is that the company is available in almost every state—with the exception of Iowa—and offers a wide range of rates and terms.
+You may be able to pay off your creditors directly when you get a loan through LendingClub.
 For borrowers who are otherwise tempted to use the loan funds for other purposes, this may be helpful.
 To qualify, applicants should have a relatively low debt-to-income ratio—under 31%—in addition to a good credit score.
-While the minimum credit score needed to qualify at Lending Club is 640, the average borrower has a credit score of 700.
+While borrowers will need a credit score of 600 or higher to qualify with LendingClub, the average borrower has a credit score of 700.
 Borrowers also typically have several years of credit history and relatively high annual income—$70,000 or more.

-Drawbacks: Because Lending Club is a marketplace lender, you’ll need to wait while investors fund your loan offer.
-Typically, this process takes at least one week, so this company is not ideal for borrowers who need funds quickly.
-For borrowers looking for quick funding, we recommend Discover Personal Loans or Marcus, both of which can provide funds within a few days and have similar rates, terms, and credit criteria as Lending Club.
+Drawbacks: Because LendingClub operates through a marketplace, you’ll need to wait while investors fund your loan offer.
+On average, this is six days or sooner, so this company is not ideal for borrowers who want to consolidate their loans quickly.
+For borrowers looking for fast funding, we recommend Discover Personal Loans or Marcus, both of which can provide funds within a few days and have similar rates, terms and credit criteria as LendingClub.

 Best for Fair Credit (650 to 679): Payoff

 Drawbacks: This loan is specifically designed to pay off credit card debt, which is the most common kind of debt that consumers consolidate.
 However, this is not an option if you have other forms of debt you need to consolidate.
 If that's the case, we recommend borrowers consider Upstart or Upgrade instead.
-Payoff is not available to residents in Massachusetts, Mississippi, Nebraska, Nevada, Ohio, and West Virginia.
+Payoff is not available to residents in Massachusetts, Mississippi, Nebraska, Nevada and West Virginia.